Demere Kitunga: Life and career

 Kitunga was born in Tanzania, East Africa.
-Alongside the late Professor Seithy Loth Chachage, she has four children, including Mkunde Chachage, a medical researcher in Tanzania and Rehema Chachage, a visual artist and lecturer at University of Applied arts, Vienna, Austria.
+With the late Professor Seithy Loth Chachage, she has four children, including Mkunde Chachage, a medical researcher in Tanzania and Rehema Chachage, a visual artist and lecturer at University of Applied arts, Vienna, Austria.

 Kitunga has worked in the world of literature as an author, translator, and publisher.
 In 2007, Kitunga co-founded E&D Readership and Development Agency, also known as Soma, a non-profit aimed at encouraging literacy, scholarship, and storytelling in Tanzania.
 This agency works alongside E&D Vision Publishing, where Kitunga has also supported Tanzanian authors.
 In 2004, she wrote the book Lupompo and the Baby Monkey.
 She continued by translating the book When Trees Walked into her native language Swahili.
 In addition to her literary career Kitunga has also co-written and appeared in research articles and books including: Reflections on Activism in Africa (with colleague Marjorie Mbilinyi), On Being Counted: Gender, Property, and "the Family", and Struggles Over Patriarchal Structural Adjustment in Tanzania.
+She has also co-published articles that theorize African Transformative Feminism in Tanzania.